icidel/jeedom/README.md

-# What is Jeedom ?
+# What is Jeedom (amrhf) ?

+It is a set of Docker repositories for the jeedom software to run on Raspberry Pi 2 and other devices with an ARM processor with hard float computing capabilities.

 The Jeedom software is open source, you have full access to the software which manages your home automation system.